Find your replacement filters by clicking here

-1 - Loosen and remove drain plug (fig. B).
+1 - Loosen and remove drain plug .

 2 - Allow oil to drain for several minutes.
 Be sure that all of the oil has drained from the engine because any remaining dirty oil will contaminate the new oil.

-3 - Remove oil filter with a filter wrench or a pair of channel lock pliers (fig. C).
+3 - Remove oil filter with a filter wrench or a pair of channel lock pliers.
 Some tractors may have shields that need to be removed before you can remove the filter.
-Be sure to remove the old gasket! (fig.D) If you install the new filter without removing the old gasket the filter may suddenly start leaking.
-Sometimes days after changing the oil!
+Be sure to remove the old filter gasket!
+Sometimes when you remove the oil filter the rubber gasket will not come off with the filter.
+If you install the new filter without removing the old gasket the two gaskets may blow out and suddenly start leaking- sometimes days after changing the oil!

 4 - Make sure the filter housing is clean.
-Put a small film of oil on the new filter to help it seal.
-Screw the filter on as tight as you can by hand, then, with a filter wrench (never use channel locks on a new filter.
-They can damage the filter and cause it to leak) tighten an additional 1/4 turn or as directed on the filter.
+Put a small film of oil on the new filter to help it get tight and seal.
+Screw the filter on as tight as you can by hand, then, with a filter wrench (never use channel locks on a new filter- they can damage the filter and cause it to leak) tighten an additional 1/4 turn or as directed on the filter.

 5 - Replace drain plug and tighten.
 Do not over tighten or you could damage the threads in the oil pan!
 Fill with the recommended type and quantity of oil.